 LIBOR rates also have an important impact on adjustable-rate mortgages (ARMs) and sub-prime mortgages.
 This is in contrast to the fixed-rate mortgages which are set by reference to bond-market yields.

 Interest rates on municipal loans are also set by reference to LIBOR rates.
-Any public institution with substantial borrowings will, therefore, pay higher interest costs if the LIBOR rate increases and this will, therefore, also tend to reduce the amount of funds available to spend on government services.
+Any public institution with substantial borrowings will, therefore, pay higher interest costs if the LIBOR rate increases and this will, therefore, also tend to reduce the number of funds available to spend on government services.

 The LIBOR Scandal